 ·Not everyone realizes that by not choosing, life chooses for you and that is never the ideal outcome.
 Those who become great are deliberately creating their life paths as opposed to allowing life to happen to them.

 · Endeavor to work as hard as possible to attain a new aim with each day that comes by.
 Don’t go to bed until you have achieved something productive.

 · I built a conglomerate and emerged the richest black man in the world in 2008 but it didn’t happen overnight.
 It took me 30 years to get to where I am today.
 Youths of today aspire to be like me but they want to achieve it overnight.
 It’s not going to work.
 To build a successful business, you must start small and dream big.
 In the journey of entrepreneurship, a tenacity of purpose is supreme.

 · In whatever you do, strive to be the best at it.

 · If you don’t have ambition, you shouldn’t be alive.

 · Every morning when I wake up, I make up my mind to solve as many problems, before retiring home.

-Have more quotes to add?
-Drop them in the comment.
-Subscribe to our mailing list to get our emails of inspiration, business, and career advice.
+Subscribe to our mailing list to get our emails of inspiration, and business and career advice.